 Human life is fast evolving, with multiple avenues for development and the growth.
 Our busy lives have reduced time for leisure and entertainment.
 Movies are an easy medium to take your mind off troubles and relax.
 However, people are often confused about what they ought to watch.

-The existing system-:
+The Current Outlook-:

 More often than not, it is believed that viewers will be likely to choose movies with high ratings and we assume they will pick those.